SFF’s Matching Pledge Program

 Sections:

-Last updated: March 4th, 2025
+Last updated: March 4th, 2026

-Matching grants for fundraising outside of the S-Process
+Matching Grants for Fundraising Outside of the S-Process

 SFF Matching Pledges are commitments made by Funders of an S-Process round to match outside donations to a recipient at some rate (e.g. 2-to-1), up to the pledged amount.
 Matching Pledges are made to S-Process applicants who opt in, as an alternative way of structuring some or all of the funds that would be given in a standard grant recommendation.